Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 They work by sucking in air from throughout your home, running it through a filtration process of some kind, and then blowing it back out.
 Voila.
 It may also be beneficial to find out what a prefilter in an air purifier is.

 One of the best reasons to get an air purifier is that many models have been purpose-built to reduce or completely eliminate any mysterious foul odors that have been plaguing your home.
 Modern air purifiers effectively eliminate smoke smells, mold smells, smells related to volatile organic compounds (VOCs), and much more.
-Air purifiers with HEPA technology filters can remove 99.7 percent of the airborne particulate matter (PM) circulating in the living space.
-Removing this particulate matter will reduce unpleasant odors.
+Air purifiers with HEPA technology filters can remove 99.7% of the airborne particulate matter (PM) circulating in the living space.
+Removing this particulate matter will reduce unpleasant odors, similar to how an air scrubber works.

 Additionally, if you are concerned about molds then you may want to learn what an air scrubber is and how it works.
 Essentially, an air scrubber has a UV light that kills germs, bacteria, and virus particles.